 It was built to the design of the Soviet architect Yakov Belopolsky as a memorial for 5,000 of the 80,000 Soviet soldiers who died in the Battle of Berlin between April and May 1945.
 It opened four years after World War II on May 8, 1949, and it used to serve as the central war memorial in East Berlin.

 When you walk around this war memorial, it is quite easy to spot flowers placed there as a reminder that some people still think they owe their lives and freedom to these men who perished in battle so many years ago.
-Personally, i have mixed feelings about that after reading A Woman in Berlin and learning about the culture of rape that happened after the war was over.
+Personally, I have mixed feelings about that after reading A Woman in Berlin and learning about the culture of rape that happened after the war was over.

 Visiting the War Memorial in Treptower Park

-When you arrive at the Berlin Soviet War Memorial in Treptower Park, it hard to avoid looking at the huge, twelve meters high, statue that lies as the central point there.
-The statue represents a soviet soldier armed with a sword and crashing a swastika while he holds a child in his arms.
-It is supposed to look epic and it sure does.
+When you arrive at the Berlin Soviet War Memorial in Treptower Park, it hard to avoid looking at the vast, twelve meters high, a statue that lies as the central point there.
+The figure represents a Soviet soldier armed with a sword and crashing a swastika while he holds a child in his arms.
+It is supposed to look epic, and it sure does.

 When I arrived there, it was rainy and a little over eight in the evening.
-It was still bright since it was summer but the weather wasn’t good so i saw less than 5 people that day in Treptower Park.
+It was still bright since it was summer, but the weather wasn’t right, so I saw less than 5 people that day in Treptower Park.
 This absence of people made the place look even bigger and more epic.
-The place marked me and, every time a friend is visiting, i have to find time to bring them there.
+The location marked me and, every time a friend is visiting, I have to find time to bring them there.
 And you should do it too.